Homebrew Governance

 • The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

-• AGM: Annual General Meeting, a typically in-person event hosted by the PL that all maintainers may attend.
+• AGM: Annual General Meeting, a typically in-person event hosted by the Project Leader that all maintainers may attend.

 • Lead Maintainer: A Maintainer with sustained, long-term impact and leadership within the project with commit access to all Homebrew repositories.